vatesfr/xen-orchestra/docs/docs/xo5/backup_troubleshooting.md

 This message can be triggered by any backup method.
 :::

 `SR_BACKEND_FAILURE_44 (insufficient space)` means the Storage Repository (where your VM disks are currently stored) is full.
-Note that doing a snapshot on a thick provisioned SR (LVM family for all block devices, like iSCSI, HBA or Local LVM) will consume the current disk size.
-Eg if you are using this kind of SR at more than 50% and you want to backup ALL VM disks on it, you'll hit this wall.
+Keep in mind that a snapshot on a thick provisioned SR (the LVM family used by all block devices: iSCSI, HBA, local LVM) consumes the full current disk size.
+For example, if this kind of SR is more than 50% full and you back up ALL the VM disks on it, you will hit this wall.

 Workarounds:

-- use a thin provisioned SR (local ext, NFS, XOSAN)
+- use a thin provisioned SR (local ext, NFS)
-- wait for Citrix to release thin provisioning on LVM
-- wait for Citrix to allow another mechanism besides snapshot to be able to export disks
-- use less than 50% of SR space or don't backup all VMs
+- stay under 50% SR usage, or don't back up all the VMs stored on it

 ## Could not find the base VM

+This error historically appeared when the previously replicated VM had been deleted on the target side, breaking the incremental replication chain.

+Current XO releases no longer fail in this situation: when the base cannot be found, the job automatically falls back to a full export and continues (see [Unexpected key (full) export](#unexpected-key-full-export)).

-This message appears when the previous replicated VM has been deleted on the target side which breaks the replication.
-To reset the process it's necessary to delete VM snapshot related to this CR job on the original VM.
-The name of this snapshot is: `XO_DELTA_EXPORT: <name label of target SR> (<UUID of target SR>)`
+If you still see this error on an older XO version, delete the reference snapshot of this replication job on the source VM, then run the job again to restart the chain from a new full.
+The snapshot is named `[XO Backup <job name>] <VM name>` (or `XO_DELTA_EXPORT: <name label of target SR> (<UUID of target SR>)` on very old versions).

 ## LICENSE_RESTRICTION

-`LICENSE_RESTRICTION (PCI_device_for_auto_update)` message appears when you try to do a backup/snapshot from a VM that was previously on a host with an **active commercial XenServer license** but is now on a host with a free edition of XenServer/Citrix Hypervisor.
+`LICENSE_RESTRICTION (PCI_device_for_auto_update)` appears when you try to back up or snapshot a VM that previously ran on a host with an **active commercial XenServer license**, but now runs on a host with a free edition of XenServer/Citrix Hypervisor.

-To solve it, you have to change a parameter in your VM. `xe vm-param-set has-vendor-device=false uuid=<VM_UUID>`.
+To solve it, disable the vendor device on the VM:

+<Terminal shell title="XCP-ng host: disable the vendor device on the VM">{`
+xe vm-param-set has-vendor-device=false uuid=<VM_UUID>
+`}</Terminal>

 ## ENOSPC: no space left on device

-This message appears when you do not have enough free space on the target backup repository (BR) when running a backup to it.
+This message appears when the target backup repository (BR) runs out of free space during a backup.

-To check your free space, enter your XOA and run `xoa check` to check free system space and `df -h` to check free space on your chosen backup repository.
+From your XOA, check the free system space and the free space on the BR:

+<Terminal shell title="xoa: check free space">{`
+xoa check
+df -h
+`}</Terminal>

 ## Error: no VMs match this pattern

-This is happening when you have a _smart backup job_ that doesn't match any VMs.
-For example: you created a job to backup all running VMs.
-If no VMs are running on backup schedule, you'll have this message.
-This could also happen if you lost connection with your pool master (the VMs aren't visible anymore from Xen Orchestra).
+This happens when a _smart backup job_ doesn't match any VMs.
+For example: you created a job to back up all running VMs, and no VM is running when the schedule fires.
+It can also happen if you lost the connection to your pool master, since the VMs are no longer visible to Xen Orchestra.

-Edit your job and try to see matching VMs or check if your pool is connected to XOA.
+Edit your job to review the matching VMs, or check that your pool is connected to XOA.
+Note that the run is reported as **skipped** rather than failed, so you are notified without the whole sequence being interrupted.

 ## Error: SR_OPERATION_NOT_SUPPORTED

-This error can be caused by leaving any removable device (such as USB storage) attached to the VM that you are backing up or snapshotting, detach the device and retry.
-This can also be caused if you created a VM disk using the [RAW format](https://xcp-ng.org/docs/storage.html#using-raw-format).
+This error can be caused by a removable device (such as USB storage) left attached to the VM you are backing up or snapshotting: detach the device and retry.
+It can also happen if the VM has a disk using the [RAW format](https://xcp-ng.org/docs/storage.html#using-raw-format), which cannot be snapshotted.

 ## Error: Lock file is already being held

-This error message appears in the logs in some instances of a failed backup job.
-It means that the VM’s folder on the backup repository is already used by a process.
+This error appears in the logs of some failed backup runs.
+It means the VM's folder on the backup repository (BR) is already in use by another process.
 This could be:

 - another backup job
 - a merge process on the Virtual Hard Disk (VHD)

 To solve this issue, we recommend that you:

-- wait until the other backup job is completed/the merge process is done
+- wait until the other backup job or the merge process is done
 - make sure your backup repository is not being overworked

 ## Error: HTTP connection has timed out

-This error occurs when XO tries to fetch data from a host, via the HTTP GET method.
-This error essentially means that the host (dom0 specifically) isn't responding anymore, after we asked it to expose the disk to be exported.
-This could be a symptom of having an overloaded dom0 that couldn't respond fast enough.
-It can also be caused by dom0 having trouble attaching the disk in question to expose it for fetching via HTTP, or just not having enough resources to answer our GET request.
+This error occurs when XO fetches disk data from a host via an HTTP GET request, and the host (the dom0 specifically) stops responding after being asked to expose the disk to export.
+It's usually a symptom of an overloaded dom0: not enough resources to answer the request, or trouble attaching the disk to expose it.

-::: warning
+:::warning
-As a temporary workaround you can increase the timeout greater than the default value, to allow the host more time to respond.
-But you will need to eventually diagnose the root cause of the slow host response or else you risk the issue returning.
+As a temporary workaround, you can raise the inactivity timeout above the default value (5 minutes) to give the host more time to respond.
+But you still need to diagnose the root cause of the slow host response, or the issue will come back.
 :::

 Create the following file: